cisco-en-programmability/splunk-apps/README.md

 - Config files:
     - [config.ini](./config.ini): Config file to set the Cisco DNA Center connection details for the SDK.

+- Python wrappers:
+    - [api.py](./api.py): Python file that wraps the session and the API's functions by.
+    - [mydict.py](./mydict.py): Python file that wraps the mydict class.
+It is a data factory function.

 - Python scripts:
     - [client_health.py](./client_health.py): script that will run on Splunk Enterprise to collect the overall client health data